ircam-ismm/node-web-audio-api/README.md

 ## Caveats

-- `Streams`: only a minimial audio input stream and the `MediaStreamSourceNode` are provided.
-All other `MediaStream` features are left on the side for now as they principaly concern a different API specification, which is not a trivial problem.
+- `Streams`: only a minimal audio input stream and the `MediaStreamSourceNode` are provided.
+All other `MediaStream` features are left on the side for now as they principally concern a different API specification, which is not a trivial problem.

 ## Supported Platforms